Raj Shetty

 Vardaraj Shetty (known as Raj Shetty) is the founder, chairman and Managing Worker of the Ramee Group of Companies.
 The Ramee Group began operations in the early 1990s and now comprises 52 hotels in India and the Persian Gulf region.

 Early life

-Shetty was born in the small town of Malili, near Malulu, on Oct.
+Shetty was born in the small town of Koteshwara, near Kundapur, on Oct.
 13, 1960.
-He lived with his family in Malala for the early part of his life.
+He lived with his family in Mumbai for the early part of his life.
 His family had been in the business of restaurants and food, and he wanted to enter the hospitality business.
 Once his father died in 1973, he worked towards his education.
 He started to work at a young age and moved to Dubai when he was 18.

 Career

 Shetty first invested in the Al Ras hotel in Deira.
 In 1997 he launched the Ramee Group of Hotels, Resorts and Apartments.
 As of 2017 it operated 42 hotels, apartments and resorts in India, Dubai, Abu Dhabi, Bahrain and Muscat.
 Regent Palace Hotel is the Group's flagship hotel.
 He launched Ramee Grand Hotel & Spa, a 5 star property in Bahrain.
 Shetty owns R-Adda and Bombay Adda, which are lounges in Mumbai & Bangalore.

 Mid-range offerings are underway with the Ramee Rose concept, with projects in Abu Dhabi, Chennai and Mumbai.
 The Ramee Group is actively engaged in the real estate development, hotel management contracting and travel agency operations.
 The group employs more than 5,000 employees from 15 countries across the globe.